-Find out how AEGEAN Energy and Environment Agency is working on “Kythnos Smart Island” is the biggest research and development project ever to be implemented in the Greek islands, which aims to build a local economy that is diverse, circular and sustainable.
+Find out how the Aegean Energy and Environment Agency (AEGEA) is working on “Kythnos Smart Island” is the biggest research and development project ever to be implemented in the Greek islands, which aims to build a local economy that is diverse, circular and sustainable.

 “Kythnos Smart Island” is the biggest research and development project ever to be implemented in the Greek islands, and as such represents a lighthouse project both for Greece and the international community.
 With a budget of approximately 8 million euros, the project will help Kythnos embark on a local development paradigm that harnesses the unique natural and cultural capital of the island, that creates sustainable growth and offers high-quality of life to locals and visitors.